-Can HPV be Prevented and are there Treatment Options?
+Can HPV be prevented and are there treatment options?

 HPV infection prevention options focus on refraining from or limiting sexual activity in terms of numbers of partners and consistent use of condoms during all types of sexual activity including vaginal, anal and oral.
 There are no recommended treatments for HPV infection, which usually clears naturally, but there are options for treating genital warts and pre-cancerous lesions that develop after chronic infection.

-Anogenital warts and precancerous lesions are currently the only two conditions that warrant treatment.
+Treatment Options: Anogenital warts and precancerous lesions are currently the only two conditions that warrant treatment.

 Treatment options for anogenital warts include use of anti-tumor medications, cryotherapy or surgical removal.
 Without treatment, anogenital warts may resolve spontaneously, remain the same, or may increase in number and size.
 HPV testing of genital warts is not recommended because the results will not affect treatment.

 Treatment options for precancerous cervical cells often identified subsequent to a Pap test, include the following options: cryotherapy (a process to freeze and destroy the cells), laser therapy (use of light beam to remove or kill the cells), loop electrosurgical excision procedure (LEEP) (electric current is passed through a wired loop and used as a blade to excise abnormal cells) and conization (cone-shaped tissue sample is cut away by either a laser, a knife, or by use of the LEEP procedure).
-Only cells determined to be cervical intraepithelial neoplasia, grade 2 (CIN-2) or higher require treatment due to their higher than average potential of progression to cancer if left untreated.
-Screening for all women who have had CIN-2 or higher lesions should continue for at least 20 years.

 The FDA has approved three vaccines: Cervarix, Gardasil, and Gardasil 9 for the prevention of HPV infection.
 Currently, only Gardasil 9, a 9-valent recombinant vaccine targeting HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58, is available for use in the U.S.